consensus-shipyard/mir/samples/blockchain/README.md

 2. Add new blocks to the blockchain.
 If a block is added that has a parent that is not in the blockchain, the BCM requests the missing block from the synchronizer.
    Blocks that are missing their parent are called orphans.
    All blocks added to the blockchain are verified in two steps:

    - It has the application module verify that the payloads are valid given the chain that the block is part of.
    - The BCM must verify that the blocks link together correctly.

    Additionally, it sends a TreeUpdate event to the interceptor module.
-This is solely for debugging/visualization purposes and not necessary for the operation of the blockchain.
+This is solely for debugging/visualization purposes and is not necessary for the operation of the blockchain.

 3. Register checkpoints when receiving a RegisterCheckpoint event from the application module.
 4. It must provide the synchronizer with chains when requested.
 This is to resolve orphan blocks in other nodes.
-5. When the head changes, it sends a ForkUpdate event to the application module.
+5. When the head changes, it sends a HeadChange event to the application module.
 This event contains all information necessary for the application to compute the state at the new head as well as information about which payloads are now part of the canonical (i.e., longest) and which ones are no longer part of the canonical chain.

 ### Miner Module